infoatgodreams/GoDreams-Repository/Guardians Guidebook/GG Aftercare.md

 	- Identify key challenge areas preventing CCIs from building a comprehensive Aftercare support system for careleavers
 	- Gauge the readiness of careleavers in transitioning to an independent life

+The [[Aftercare Immersion]] roll up contains a summary of our learning from CCIs

 # Partnership:
 - Prerna Resource Centre, Mumbai